 Athletic Training Program

-Under the direction of St. John Broken Arrow and Tulsa Bone and Joint, Head Athletic Trainer, Daniel Steward, supervises the Athletic Training Program for Broken Arrow Public Schools (BAPS).
-He are under the guidance of Team Physician, Dr. John C. Balbas, MD.
+Under the direction of St. John Broken Arrow and Tulsa Bone and Joint, Head Athletic Trainer, Daniel Steward, supervises the Athletic Training Program for Broken Arrow Public Schools.
+He is under the guidance of Team Physician, Dr. John C. Balbas, MD.